alexhuang91/sp12/hw2/README.md

 ###Tools
 For this assignment, you are limited to using Postgres and Ruby.
 To follow these instructions **use your CS186 inst account on one of the Linux servers (hive1.cs, hive2.cs, ..., hive28.cs)**.
 If you do not use one of the hive servers, your tests may not execute correctly.

+To obtain the homework files, you can run

+   % git pull

+In your `cs186/sp12` repository that you previously cloned for `hw1`.

 ##Part I: SQL Warmup

 To start, we're going to learn how to use Postgres and practice our SQL skills on some basic queries.